msimonborg/jbuilder-jpartial/README.md

 We've now cut our template renders down to only 1 from the original 2,550.
 The only real disadvantage is it bucks the regular Rails file structure conventions for partials.
 C'est la vie.

 #### How?
 Each method you call on `jpartial`  defines a Jbuilder method of the same name.
 The objects you will pass to that method are yielded to the block.
-Inside the block you can use plain old Jbuilder syntax, and access any of the helper methods available to your views.
+Inside the block you can use plain old Jbuilder syntax, and access any of the helper methods available in your views.

 e.g.